Pricing of debt and equity in a financial network with comonotonic endowments: Expectations of debt and equity under comonotonic endowments

-For any random endowment satisfying Assumption~\ref{ass:comonotonic}, we can now consider the defaulting regions, i.e.\ the regions in which different combinations of banks are deemed to be defaulting on a portion of their liabilities.
+} For any random endowment satisfying Assumption~\ref{ass:comonotonic}, we can now consider the defaulting regions, i.e.\ the regions in which different combinations of banks are deemed to be defaulting on a portion of their liabilities.
 In fact, under the comonotonic setup considered herein, all such regions in the $q$-space must be convex intervals in $\bbr_+$.
 This is in contrast to a general endowment space in which the regions need not be convex if the recovery rate is strictly less than 1 ($\min\{\alpha_x,\alpha_L\} < 1$); we refer to~\cite{gourieroux2012} and Online Appendix~\ref{sec:general} for more on this analysis.
-Thus, with the comonotonicity assumption we can uniquely define the regions of $q$ under which different firms default, which we will do so with the vector $q^* \in \bbr^n_+$. \begin{definition} Fix some random endowments satisfying Assumption~\ref{ass:comonotonic}.
+Thus, with the comonotonicity assumption we can uniquely define the regions of $q$ under which different firms default, which we will do so with the vector $q^* \in \bbr^n_+$. {Notably, this construction of the defaulting regions is fully characterized by the monotonic map $f$ defining the comonotonic endowments without consideration for the underlying random variable.} \begin{definition} Fix some random endowments satisfying Assumption~\ref{ass:comonotonic}.
 Define $q^* \in \bbr^n_+$ so that $q_i^*$ is the minimal value such that firm $i$ is solvent, i.e.\

-\end{definition} The values of $q^*$ have a clear financial meaning if the construction $f$ is considered to be a single factor model.
-This is expanded upon in Remark~\ref{rem:sfm}.

-With this comonotonic setting described in Assumption~\ref{ass:comonotonic} we can provide an iterative representation for the lowest prices $q^* \in \bbr^n_+$ such that each firm is solvent. \begin{proposition} The lowest prices such that the various firms are solvent, defined by $q^*$ in Definition~\ref{defn:q*}, can be defined explicitly by the following iterative relation of decreasing values.
-Initialize $q_{[0]}^* = \infty$ and $z^{(0)} = 0 \in \bbr^n$.
-Then for any $k = 1,2,...,n$:

-As a convention, the supremum of the empty set is assumed to be $-\infty$.
-If the set definition of $[k]$ has cardinality greater than one, then only a single argument is chosen arbitrarily.
-If $f$ is continuous and strictly increasing then $q_{[1]}^* = \left[\max_i f_i^{-1}(\bar p_i - \sum_{j = 1}^n L_{ji})\right]^+$ and $q_{[k]}^*$ can be found via bisection search between $0$ and $q_{[k-1]}^*$. \end{proposition} \begin{proof} This follows directly from the monotonicity of the wealths as given in Proposition~\ref{prop:monotonic} and the construction of $\Delta,\delta$ in~\eqref{eq:Delta} and~\eqref{eq:delta}.
-The level $q_{[k]}^*$ is chosen exactly to be the largest price $q$ so that the $[k]^{th}$ bank would have $0$ wealth (i.e.\ the lowest price so that it is solvent) given that the prior $[1]$ through $[k-1]$ banks have already been deemed insolvent.
-The minimum taken with $q_{[k-1]}^*$ is necessary only in the case of contagious defaults, i.e.\ from bankruptcy costs if the jump in payments from bank $[k-1]$ causes bank $[k]$ to also become insolvent at the same time. \end{proof}